PDF Print E-mail

 No. Production costs are too high for individual discs and booklets.
 You can download the video and the book sections from the website free of charge.

-The DVDs are ideal for the novice cook but even experienced cooks benefit from learning some new simple techniques for food preparation, shopping tips and nutritional facts.
+The videos are ideal for the novice cook but even experienced cooks benefit from learning some new simple techniques for food preparation, shopping tips and nutritional facts.

-Children enjoy watching the DVD demonstrations and will soon be telling their meal-maker how it should be done.
-However, these are family meals and children will need parents to lead and assist them with many of the tasks.
+Children enjoy watching the video demonstrations and will soon be telling their meal-maker how it should be done.
+However, children will need adults to lead and assist them with many of the tasks.

-If I buy the 7 DVDs, does it come with the cook book?
+If I buy the set of 7 DVDs, does it come with the cook book?

 Yes.
 It's a deal!